-So Poles and her partner took the plunge, leaving their rent-stabilised (!) railroad apartment for a high-rise home — for the steep price of $3,150 (£2,760) a month.
+So Clemence and her partner took the plunge, leaving their rent-stabilised railroad apartment for a high-rise home — for the steep price of $3,150 (£2,760) a month.
 "I've never paid that much money for rent in my life," she says.

-Still, the founder of cool girl recommendation site Passerbuys put her energy into making her apartment as far from cookie-cutter as possible.
+Still, the 29-year-old put her energy into making her apartment as far from cookie-cutter as possible.
 They exposed the raw wood of their kitchen counter, outfitted the living room with a custom couch, and decked out shelves with piles of books and art.
-"It's ultimately really great and comfortable, the opposite of what we had before," Poles says.
+"It's ultimately really great and comfortable, the opposite of what we had before," she says.
 "Whenever we go to this apartment, we feel like we kinda don't deserve it."

 Get a sneak peek inside her apartment above, then read on to hear more about their apartment search.